-Since it has a highly dense undercoat, you should carefully brush with a metal bristle brush.
+Since it has a highly dense undercoat, you should carefully brush it with a metal bristle brush.
 Dogs of this breed do not tolerate high temperatures too well, and an excessively thick coat can affect them.
 It may be best that you take it regularly to a dog groomer.

 Reason 2 Not To Get A Pekingese

 THEY ARE PRONE TO RESPIRATORY AND VISUAL PROBLEMS.
 Among its most common health problems are those that have to do with the eyes.
-In this sense, they tend to develop trichiasis, premature cataracts, distichiasis, or growth of hairs in a gland of the eye and progressive retinal atrophy, a condition characterized by the development of particular sensitivity to light that can lead to loss of vision.
+In this sense, they tend to develop trichiasis, premature cataracts, distichiasis, or growth of hairs in a gland of the eye, and progressive retinal atrophy, a condition characterized by the development of particular sensitivity to light that can lead to loss of vision.

 If you want a loyal, brave, independent, calm dog that requires minimal exercise to feel good, this breed would be a good option.

-Because the Pekingese can noisy (snoring, heavy breathing), although not as loud as the French Bulldog, it is essential to know this before adopting it.
+Because the Pekingese can be noisy (snoring, heavy breathing), although not as loud as the French Bulldog, it is essential to know this before adopting it.
 However, this is usually more humorous than annoying.
 This lion-like, short-legged dog will be a loyal companion you will cherish.